B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

-Unless stated otherwise, in this section (\autoref{sec:hpf}) we work with~$F_{\text{geom}}$.
-In \autoref{sec:Grade restriction rule} we learn that these two functors are equal in phases with only a Higgs branch (such as all phases in Calabi-Yau models), and that they otherwise agree for B-branes that are grade restricted, namely that are built from Wilson lines with charges in some range.
+and that they otherwise agree (only) for B-branes that are band-restricted, namely that are built from Wilson lines with charges in some range.
 In other words, for these GLSM branes, naive geometric considerations give the correct Higgs branch image.
-We also explain in \autoref{sec:Grade restriction rule} how every GLSM brane is equivalent to one that is suitably grade restricted.
+We also explain in \autoref{sec:Band restriction rule} how every GLSM brane is equivalent to one that is suitably band-restricted.
 Together this allows to determine the Higgs branch image of every GLSM brane.

+\paragraph{Focusing on $F_{\text{geom}}$ throughout \autoref{sec:hpf}.} In this section we work with the simpler~$F_{\text{geom}}$.
+This meshes well with the fact that we work with $Z_{D^2,\text{residue}}$ rather than the full~$Z_{D^2}$.
+Indeed, branes with the same image under~$F_{\text{geom}}$ have the same value of $Z_{D^2,\text{residue}}$, as we will explain near~\eqref{polezerocancellation}, just as branes with the same image under the gauge-decoupling functor~$F_{g\to\infty}$ (including all branches) have the same~$Z_{D^2}$.